-Note: As of 2019 Apple has reported it will be phasing out iTunes in favor of a single music app.
+Editorial Update: Apple has phased out iTunes in favor of a single music app since 2019 after the macOS Catalina update.
 Users will still have access to their libraries, but the iTunes app will cease to exist in its original form.
 See iTunes alternatives.

 The days of VHS tapes are long over, and DVDs are on their last legs.
 If you haven’t already started transferring old movies & home videos onto your computer, what are you waiting for?

 Keeping movies on your computer makes them easy to access, easy to share, and easy to watch whenever you want.
 But you don’t just need to keep them on a flash drive or specific computer folder.

 Instead, you can upload movies to iTunes, which offers convenient features like sorting your movies for you by genre or allowing you to rate them.

 What kinds of files does iTunes support?

 Frustratingly, iTunes has very limited file support, which is unfortunate if you’re an avid movie fan or simply have a variety of files.
 The only formats it supports are mov, mp4, and mv4, which means if you have a wav, avi, wmv, mkv, or etc you’ll need to convert your file before adding it to iTunes movies.

 There are also online converters available, but these tend to be of lower quality.

 How to Add Movies to iTunes